civo/docs/docs/kubernetes/managing-node-pools.md

 ---
-description: Managing Civo cluster node pools
+description: Learn how to manage and scale your Civo Kubernetes clusters by creating, managing and optimizing your node pools.
+Click for more information.
 ---

 import Tabs from '@theme/Tabs';